Aish-p/DeepSeekAssistant/README.md

 # 🧠 DeepThink: Your Smart, Local AI Chatbot

-DeepThink is a powerful and lightweight chatbot powered by DeepSeek Intelligence.
-Designed for real-time reasoning and seamless conversation management, it lets you:

-✔️ Chat effortlessly with AI-driven insights

-✔️ Save, rename, and manage conversations with ease

-✔️ Enjoy a sleek and intuitive Streamlit interface
+DeepThink is a locally running AI chatbot built using DeepSeek Intelligence and Streamlit.
+This project showcases real-time reasoning, multi-chat support, and an intuitive interface—all running without internet or API keys.

 ## 🎯 Features